-The MOF does not have in place a comprehensive on-lending policy document setting the criteria for debtor selection and responsibilities of the entities involved in the process.
-Mainly the selection of the debtor is done by the donor organization and the MOF does not check the financial soundness of the company assumed to be a final beneficiary of the externally borrowed funds.
-As a result, debtor selection process does not include the due diligence activities and at the moment loans are extended to the companies in financial difficulties.
+The MoF does not have in place a comprehensive on-lending policy document setting the criteria for debtor selection and responsibilities of the entities involved in the process.
+Mainly the selection of the debtor is done by the donor organisation and the MoF does not check the financial soundness of the company assumed to be a final beneficiary of the externally borrowed funds.
+As a result, the debtor selection process does not include the due diligence activities and at the moment loans are extended to the companies in financial difficulties.